 If you have heart valve disease, see your doctor regularly for checkups and for echocardiography or other tests.
 This will allow your doctor to check the progress of your heart valve disease.

 Call your doctor if your symptoms worsen or you have new symptoms.
-Also, discuss with your doctor whether lifestyle changes might benefit you.
+Also, discuss with your doctor whether heart-healthy lifestyle changes might benefit you.
 Ask him or her which types of physical activity are safe for you.

 Call your doctor if you have symptoms of infective endocarditis (IE).
 Symptoms of this heart infection include fever, chills, muscle aches, night sweats, problems breathing, fatigue (tiredness), weakness, red spots on the palms and soles, and swelling of the feet, legs, and belly.

 Mild or moderate heart valve disease during pregnancy usually can be managed with medicines or bed rest.
 With proper care, the disease usually won’t pose heightened risks to the mother or fetus.

 Doctors can treat most heart valve conditions with medicines that are safe to take during pregnancy.
 Your doctor can advise you on which medicines are safe for you.

 Severe heart valve disease can make pregnancy or labor and delivery risky.
 If you have severe heart valve disease, consider having your heart valves repaired or replaced before getting pregnant.
 This treatment also can be done during pregnancy, if needed.
 However, this surgery poses danger to both the mother and fetus.